 It might be difficult to maintain an eCommerce website with a huge product inventory and a global consumer base.
-This is where AWS architecture tool helps you.
+This is where AWS architecture diagram helps you.

 Customers want pages to load swiftly and to find the things they’re looking for immediately.
 Your visitors across the world expect to be able to make purchases at any time, thus the website should always be accessible.